Why Study Another Language Abroad?

 CPI Spanish Immersion School has three locations around Costa Rica, with the possibility of combining classes at two or all three sites.

 The capital, Quito, is home to numerous language schools and volunteer agencies that offer a combination of the two activities.
-Three recommended organizations are Ecuador Volunteer Foundation, Ecuaexplora and Foundation Bolivar Education.
+Three recommended organizations are Ecuador Volunteer Foundation and Ecuaexplora.

-Becari has two locations in Oaxaca, and offers courses in Zapotec as well as Spanish.
+Becari Conzatti is located in Oaxaca and offers courses in Zapotec as well as Spanish.
 Registration fees are donated to the agency where the volunteer is placed.

 Habla Ya Panama has two campuses, one in Boquete, in the western mountains, and the other in the archipelago of Bocas del Toro.